sjg27/Network-Proposal/README.md

 # Network-Proposal
-This class project for Business Data Communications tasked us to design a network proposal for an underprivileged community.
+The class project for Business Data Communications tasked us to design a network proposal for an underprivileged community.